 Most of the wrapping paper on big retailers’ shelves can’t be recycled due to the fact it often contains plastic, glitter or foil.
 Opt instead for the low-key elegance of recyclable brown paper tied with string, reusable ribbons in cheerful colours, or even a sprig of foliage.

-12. Visit a virtual Christmas market for handmade gifts
+12. Visit a Christmas market for handmade gifts

-The illuminated wooden huts of a cosy Christmas market might be a firm fixture on the festive calendar, but this year, thanks to the chaos caused by the current global situation, things are moving online.
-From Edinburgh to Bath, iconic Christmas markets across the UK are going virtual, allowing you the opportunity to shop directly from local artisans and secure some unique, handmade goodies for your loved ones without ever leaving your living room.
+The illuminated wooden huts of a cosy Christmas market are a firm fixture on the festive calendar.
+From Edinburgh to Bath, iconic Christmas markets across the UK allow you the opportunity to shop directly from local artisans and secure some unique, handmade goodies for your loved ones.
 Check market websites for details, and keep your eyes peeled for smaller makers’ markets advertised on Instagram.